 Notification of admission occurs from as soon after the deadline as the application is complete until the class is filled.

 Applicant response to the admission acceptance offer must occur within two weeks.
-A deposit fee (applicable to fees) and orientation fee (non-refundable) is due on acceptance.
+A deposit fee (refunded) and orientation fee (non-refundable) is due on acceptance.
 Application packets for the School of Nursing are available from: